 Moreover, it won’t introduce as much input lag as VSync does; in fact, the Acer Predator input lag is just 1ms higher with G-SYNC enabled.

 Alternatively, you can use ULMB (Ultra Low Motion Blur), which via backlight strobing completely eliminates motion blur and ghosting of moving objects in video games.

 ULMB cannot be active at the same time as G-SYNC as it can only work at fixed refresh rates of 85Hz, 100Hz, or 120Hz.

-When ULMB is enabled, the screen becomes a bit dimmer without the ability increase its brightness and input lag gets increased a bit to ~10ms which is still imperceptible.
+When ULMB is enabled, the screen becomes a bit dimmer without the ability to increase its brightness, and input lag gets increased a bit to ~10ms, which is still imperceptible.

-You can use the Acer XB271HU with an AMD card as well, but you won’t be able to benefit from variable refresh rate nor ULMB.
+You can use the Acer XB271HU with an AMD card as well, but you won’t be able to benefit from a variable refresh rate or ULMB.

 In case you have an AMD card, get a 27″ 1440p 144Hz IPS monitor with FreeSync instead, so you don’t pay a premium for G-SYNC for no purpose.